Low Level Laser Therapy

-- Over sites of active cancer
+Over sites of active cancer

-- Over the thyroid gland
+Over the thyroid gland

-- Over the uterus during pregnancy as a precaution
+Over the uterus during pregnancy as a precaution

-- The laser should never be pointed towards the eyes as it can cause permanent damage
+The laser should never be pointed towards the eyes as it can cause permanent damage

-How long is one treatment session?
+How long is a low level laser treatment session?

-How many treatments will I need?
+How many laser treatments will I need?

-What happens at an appointment?
+What happens at a laser appointment?